chrisgrieser/obsidian-quadro/README.md

 and *Quadro* is also free to use.
 Especially for students writing their theses, this saves a lot of unnecessary hassle with licenses.

-### For Obsidian users
+### For Obsidian users not familiar with QDA
+In Qualitative Data Analysis, "coding" is a form of fine-grained tagging of text segments, and "extraction" is a transforming prose text into structured data.

-*Coding* is implemented via "bidirectional" links between data files and markdown files by inserting wikilinks at both files.
+*Coding* is implemented in *Quadro* via "bidirectional" links between Data Files and Code Files by inserting wikilinks in *both* files.
+(Obsidian itself does have backlinks, but those are unidirectional links, since the implicit backlink is only inferred and not stored anywhere in the markdown file.).

 It makes use of Obsidian's [note-embedding](https://help.obsidian.md/Linking+notes+and+files/Embed+files#Embed+a+note+in+another+note) functionality to keep track of coded text segments.
 - Codes are implemented as `[[wikilinks]]` instead of `#tags`, as the former